reuk/wayverb/docs_source/context.md

 This was mainly to ease development, as maintaining software across multiple platforms is often time-consuming. macOS also tends to have support for newer C++ language features than Windows.
-Visual Studio 2015 for Windows still doesn't support all of the C++11 language features [@_visual_2016], while the Clang compiler used by macOS has supported newer C++14 features since version 3.4 [@_clang_2016], released in May 2014 [@_download_2016].
+Visual Studio 2015 for Windows still does not support all of the C++11 language features [@_visual_2016], while the Clang compiler used by macOS has supported newer C++14 features since version 3.4 [@_clang_2016], released in May 2014 [@_download_2016].
 Targeting a single platform avoids the need to use only the